SinoLewis/ai-basics/README.md

 # Machine Learning Colabs

-> This repo contains various ML projects. enjoy
+This repo contains various basic ML concepts to kick start your AI development.
+Jupyter Notebooks are preffered to understand the applications

 ## Jupyter Notebooks